juliancruzsanchez/reddit-simple/README.md

 # reddit-simple
-Simple Wrapper Over Reddit Public API for node js No Overhead No Auth Token
+_Simple wrapper over Reddit public API (no overhead, no auth token)_

 ### Get it from npm